NixonSchool/CyberIOT/README.md

 ![image](https://github.com/user-attachments/assets/96e0051e-a16f-4bc2-a5aa-11c2a59de634)

 **IoT Marketplace:** Buy and sell gadgets.
-A place to get those toasters that make tweets!
-It's like Amazon, but for people who want to sell their cutting-edge IoT gadgets or do some window shopping.😄
+It's a tiny Amazon for IOT/tech people who want to sell their cutting-edge gadgets or do some window shopping.😄

 ![image](https://github.com/user-attachments/assets/10ba4f74-3a85-4118-9fb7-1131849fe679)

 **LearningHub:** Watch videos about IoT.
-A simpler YouTube for IOT-geeks!
-Upload videos of yourself hacking a coffee maker or watch tutorials.
+Simpler than YouTube!
+Upload videos and watch existing ones.
 Knowledge is power, and power is voltage divided by current!

 ![image](https://github.com/user-attachments/assets/18e9ec34-749e-4755-8dce-602e773a5ea5)

 **VulnerabilitiesHub:** Found a bug?
-Report it here!
-Tell us about all of it in depth.
-It's like a confessional booth for white-hat hackers.
+Then here's your confessional booth, a booth for white-hat hackers.
 "Forgive me, admin, for I have stumbled upon a zero-day exploit and I do not desire to use it for harm, so take they exploit and report it, but will I get paid?"

 ![image](https://github.com/user-attachments/assets/34c64e2e-0023-4616-8290-7f78ffe48979)